Kasaragod: Rivers

 Kasaragod has the maximum number of rivers in Kerala - 12.
 All of them are west-flowing rivers.
 The longest of them is Chandragiri River (105 km long).
 The Kasaragod town is located on the estuary of Chandragiri river.
 It empties into the Arabian Sea at Thalangara.
 The Chandragiri Fort is built on its bank.
 The river originates at Pattimala in Kodagu (Coorg).
 The smallest river of Kerala is also in the district.

 Science and research

-Kasargod district comes under the jurisdiction of Kannur University.
+Kasaragod district comes under the jurisdiction of Kannur University.
 Kasaragod is home to the Central Plantation Crops Research Institute, originally established in 1916 as the Coconut Research Station.
 It is part of India's National Agricultural Research System under the Indian Council of Agricultural Research.
 According to the institute, Kerala "lies in the heart of the major coconut growing areas of the country."
 It is also home to the Indian Society for Plantation Crops, which publishes the Journal of Plantation Crops and holds symposiums on the subject.
-The Central University of Kerala is also located in Kasargod(Periya hills).
+The Central University of Kerala is also located in Kasaragod(Periya hills).